The Krull-Remak-Schmidt-Azumaya Theorem for idempotent complete categories: Introduction

 This is the main aim of the present note.
-We begin with a brief study of objects the exchange property in idempotent complete additive categories.
-In particular, we prove that every object with local endomorphism ring has the finite exchange property.
-Furthermore, in Example \ref{ex:idempotent complete-local-non-exchange}, we show that in the dual category $\Ab^{op}$ the group of $p$-adic integers has the finite exchange property but not the exchange property.
+We begin with a brief study of objects with the (finite) exchange property in idempotent complete additive categories.
+In particular, we prove in Proposition \ref{prop:finite-exchange-prop} that an indecomposable object in an idempotent complete additive category has the finite exchange property if and only if its endomorphism ring is local.
+Proposition \ref{prop:fin-ex-global} shows that every object with local endomorphism ring which satisfies a suitable hypothesis, generalizing finitely approximable or weak Grothendieck conditions used in \cite{WW}, have the exchange property.
+Furthermore, in Example \ref{ex:idempotent complete-local-non-exchange}, we show that, in the dual category $\Ab^{op}$ of the category of abelian groups, the group of $p$-adic integers has the finite exchange property, but not the exchange property.
 This gives a negative answer to the question presented in \cite{HR} after Definition 7.3.2.

-Then we will prove the statements (a) and (b) in additive categories with enough compact objects, Theorem \ref{thm:ksa-infinite}.
-In particular, the Krull-Schmidt-Remak-Azumaya Theorem holds for compactly generated triangulated categories, Corollary \ref{cor:comp-gen}.
+Then we will prove some versions of statements a) and b) which are valid in idempotent complete categories, Theorem \ref{thm:ksa-infinite}.
+Consequently, the Krull-Remak-Schmidt-Azumaya Theorem holds for idempotent complete categories with enough compact objects and, in particular, for compactly generated triangulated categories, as shown in Corollary \ref{cor:triang}.